 New Multi-Model Ensembles Decrease Uncertainty to Improve Safety

-Sunnyvale, Calif., September 28, 2017 -- StormGeo’s shipping division (formerly AWT), the leading provider of fleet optimization services, fleet performance and onboard voyage management software, announces a new multi-model technology enabling ship captains to make better routing decisions around tropical cyclones.
+Sunnyvale, Calif., September 28, 2017 -- StormGeo’s shipping division, the leading provider of fleet optimization services, fleet performance and onboard voyage management software, announces a new multi-model technology enabling ship captains to make better routing decisions around tropical cyclones.
 StormGeo’s Tropical Cyclone track uses multi-model ensembles and advanced analysis to narrow the “cone of uncertainty,” the area extending out from a storm on a forecasting map that projects a cyclone’s path.

 In order to improve decision-making for crew and cargo safety, the new Tropical Cyclone Multi-Model (TCMM) track technology is included in the latest versions of the onboard BVS and Routing Advisory Service.
 In addition, StormGeo’s clients will also receive color-coded graphics, four times a day, to quickly assess where the most likely tracks will occur.